 Le Roi des Belges is one of the first establishments to open its doors on the Place Saint-Géry, because they serve coffee as from 9:00 h.
 The décor is a mixture between a traditional brasserie and a modern location and there's a lounge bar and a cocktail bar to enjoy on the first floor.

 A large bar with a caravel feel, the Mappa Mundo is renowned for both its international clientele and its attractive wooden furnishings.
 It's a great classic of the Saint-Géry neighbourhood where you can sip a couple of well-chilled fruit juices.
-Open every day from 10:00 h to 2:00 h.
+Open every day.

 A steampunk bar, which is uncommon in Brussels, La Machine has been open since 2016.
 The interior décor is meticulous, and you can taste cocktails, beer (sixty on the menu!), tapas and small dishes here!
 Music and concerts also take pride of place at this venue!